 The increasing trend for more and more life insurance companies to embrace different accelerated underwriting models represents one of the few situations where the life insurance industry is modernizing itself.

-As a result, many prospective buyers on now finding it possible to quickly purchase a traditional term or whole life insurance policy without having to take a medical exam and/or wait weeks for their approvals.
-Instead, many individuals are finding it possible to become fully insured in just a few hours or days after submitting their application.
+As a result, many prospective buyers are now finding it possible to quickly purchase a traditional term or whole life insurance policy without taking a medical exam and/or waiting weeks for their approvals.
+Instead, many individuals find it possible to become fully insured within a few hours or days after submitting their application.

 This is why we wanted to take a moment and discuss some of the most common questions we receive about these new types of life insurance products.

 - What is an accelerated life insurance policy?